New Post, WI Demographics

 A map of New Post's Population by Race

-Of the 804 places in Wisconsin, New Post is the 624th most populous.
+New Post is ranked the 605th most populous place in Wisconsin, out of 808 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Post was ranked the 624th most populous place in the 2020 Census.

 New Post's White Population